-Appetite suppressants are types of supplements that work by reducing appetite, thereby decreasing food intake and promoting weight loss .
+Appetite suppressants are supplements that reduce appetite, thereby decreasing food intake and promoting weight loss.

-While certain types of appetite suppressants can only be prescribed by a doctor, many are available without a prescription.
+While certain appetite suppressants can only be prescribed by a doctor, many are available without a prescription.

 Here’s a review of 12 over-the-counter appetite suppressants, their effectiveness, and safety

-Conjugated linoleic acid (CLA) is a type of polyunsaturated fatty acid found naturally in foods like dairy and beef.
+Conjugated linoleic acid (CLA) is a polyunsaturated fatty acid found naturally in foods like dairy and beef.
 It is also sold in concentrated form as a weight loss supplement.

-Efficacy : While CLA reduces appetite and intake in animal studies, it has not been shown to reduce appetite in humans.
+Efficacy: While CLA reduces appetite and intake in animal studies, it has not been shown to reduce hunger in humans.

-A 12-week study in 62 people showed that 3.9 grams of CLA per day had no effect on appetite, body composition, or the number of calories burned.
+A 12-week study of 62 people showed that 3.9 grams of CLA per day did not affect appetite, body composition, or the number of calories burned.